shopgate/ext-shopify-catalog/README.md

     }

-When configured properly and you start the sdk backend extension/config.json file will be generated.
+When configured properly and you start the Platform SDK backend extension/config.json file will be generated.
 It usually looks like:

 	{
 		"shopifyShopAlias": "YourAlias",